xnegro/portfolio/README.md

 Additionally, you can use Laravel's templating engine to create an intuitive and user-friendly interface for your portfolio site, with features like a responsive design and a user-friendly navigation system.
 You can also use MySQL to store your projects and work samples, making it easy to update and manage your portfolio as you progress in your career.

-In summary, a portfolio site using Laravel and MySQL in the backend is an excellent choice for developers who want to build a high-performance, scalable, and secure web application to showcase their skills and experience.
-With the right implementation, it can help you stand out from the crowd and land your dream job or clients.

 ## After Pull